vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon, I visited Mehak Indian Cuisine for take-out.
 I left my apartment around 1:55 PM.
 I arrived and placed my order around 2:10 PM.
 I left with my order at 2:28 PM.

+## Friday October 16

+In the afternoon, I went to Citibank to deposit a couple of checks and take out quarters.
+I finished my transactions at Citibank at 3:40 PMM.

+I then went to Trader Joe's and bought groceries; I checked out with Darien at 3:58 PM.
+I then went to Udupi Palace and got a spinach masala dosa for takeout.